tgrear/OMM_toolbox/README.md

 # OMM_tools

 Computational tools for running and analyzing molecular dynamics simulations (MDS) using OpenMM and Pymol.
+For citation purposes, refer to (https://www.compmolbiophysbc.org/publications) for OpenMM and (https://pymol.org/support.html#citing) for Pymol.
 This repository contains:

 1) Lysozyme in water MDS demo.
 The OpenMM documentation for the lysozyme tutorial can be found here: https://openmm.github.io/openmm-cookbook/latest/notebooks/tutorials/protein_in_water.html.